DUNE-DAQ/trigger/python/trigger/tpreplay_application/README.md

 #### Connecting to the DAQ system
 ![session](https://github.com/user-attachments/assets/a09fc6f0-b65f-4701-a193-078dbdc78bfd)
-- the TPReplayApplication is part of the `trg-segment`
+- the TPReplayApplication is part of the `tpreplay-segment` (the only application there)
 - it has an input from `DFApplication`: readout requests
 - it publishes TAs to a `TriggerApplication`; this creates TCs and passes onwards to `MLT`
-- generally, the flow is similar to having a readout application replaced
+- generally, the flow is similar to having a readout application replaced (or the whole readout-segment with tpreplay-segment)

 ### TPReplayModule
 The `TPReplayModule` module is the base of replay.